 It can find parking bays with induction pads to charge itself up while you’re away, and it will even (they say) push power back into the grid in order to reduce electricity bills.

 Does this signal a renewed attack on the EV market from Nissan?

-Nissan has made huge investment into its EV development program, and by 2022, it will have a family of 12 EVs on sale, based on an all-new flexible platform.
-Renault-Nissan chairman Carlos Ghosn announced in September 2017 that not only would there be a dozen new EVs, but a 'robo-vehicle ride-hailing service.'
+Nissan has made huge investment into its EV development program, and by 2022, it aims to have a family of 12 EVs on sale, based on an all-new flexible platform.
+Ex-Renault-Nissan chairman Carlos Ghosn announced in September 2017 that not only would there be a dozen new EVs, but a 'robo-vehicle ride-hailing service.'